 - Jeremy Allaire, Circle CEO

-With Circle Payments, you can easily mint USDC by depositing US dollars via card payments or bank transfers.
-USDC can be sent to blockchain addresses, or between Circle Accounts for free.
+With Circle Payments, you can easily mint USDC by depositing US dollars via bank transfers.
+USDC can be sent to blockchain addresses, or between Circle Accounts with no fee from Circle.

 USDC remittance and international money transfer services all benefit from the security, savings, and convenience of stablecoin technology.
 A borderless innovation that leapfrogs legacy remittance providers that have for decades used their privileged position to charge high fees while offering poor service.